Shopify Vs. WooCommerce: Which One Is Best For You?

 What is WooCommerce

 WooCommerce is a WordPress plugin.
-It is an ecommerce solution for WordPress sites that you must first install in order to turn the site into a functioning online store.
+It is an ecommerce solution for WordPress sites that you must first install to turn the site into a functioning online store.

 Since you will essentially be running your ecommerce website off of the WordPress platform, you’ll be able to customize every aspect of your site.
 You will be able to create a shop that looks and behaves in the way that you always imagined it to.
 You’ll also be able to sell any type of product, manage inventory, shipping, and have the necessary functions you need to run an ecommerce website.

 WordPress and WooCommerce are both free to install, but that doesn’t mean that running your online store will come free of cost.
-There will be a number of other things you will have to buy and include to be able to run your store smoothly.
+There will be some other things you will have to buy and include to be able to run your store smoothly.

 Who is WooCommerce suited for?

-WooCommerce is also great for artists and bloggers who might already have a WordPress site or blog that they want to add ecommerce functions to, in order enable the selling of merch and other items.
+WooCommerce is also great for artists and bloggers who might already have a WordPress site or blog that they want to add ecommerce functions to, to enable the selling of merch and other items.

 With WooCommerce, you will have access to great customization potential, but this kind of freedom and power comes with a much higher technical requirement, making WooCommerce a little bit intimidating for beginners and for people who have no background in web development.